 Beach, ski, cruise

-Our Heartbeat chart reveals seasonal peaks and patterns in destination interest.
+The Heartbeat chart reveals seasonal peaks and patterns in destination interest.
 Understanding exactly when discussions of a particular type of holiday are picking up can help hotels, airlines and other tourism operators plan their communications and promotions to target their audiences at the right time.

 It’s no secret the early days of the pandemic were disastrous for the cruise industry.
 At the beginning of 2021, online discussion of cruises had plateaued.
-Yet in recent months we’ve witnessed growth in the proportion of conversations being dedicated to this theme, although ski and beach holidays still represent a much larger portion of the conversation.
+Yet in recent months we’ve witnessed growth in the proportion of conversations being dedicated to this theme, although ski and beach vacations still represent a much larger proportion of the conversation.
 Increased chatter about cruises reflects improving consumer confidence that cruises are safe and will go ahead.
 This uptick is a positive sign the cruise industry is coming back to life.

 Paying close attention to when discussions of specific themes are taking off in consumer discourse can provide valuable insight into the customer journey and help brands reflect this in their marketing.